 The BSP offers standing liquidity (lending and deposit) windows that help counterparties adjust their liquidity positions at the end of the day.
 These standing overnight facilities are available on demand to qualified counterparties during BSP business hours.
 The two standing facilities that form the upper and lower bound of the corridor are set at ± 50 basis points (bps) around the target policy rate (the overnight RRP rate under the new IRC structure).

 The BSP extends discounts, loans and advances to banking institutions in order to influence the volume of credit in the financial system.
-Rediscounting is a standing credit facility provided by the BSP to help banks meet temporary liquidity needs by refinancing the loans they extend to their clients.
 The rediscounting facility allows a financial institution to borrow money from the BSP using promissory notes and other loan papers of its borrowers as collateral.
-There are two types of rediscounting facilities available to qualified banks: the peso rediscounting facility and the Exporters’ Dollar and Yen Rediscount Facility (EDYRF) which was introduced in 1995.

-Reserve requirements refer to the percentage of bank deposits and deposit substitute liabilities that banks must keep on hand or in deposits with the BSP and therefore may not lend.
-Changes in reserve requirements have a significant effect on money supply in the banking system, making them a powerful means of liquidity management.
+Reserve requirements refer to the percentage of bank deposits and deposit substitute liabilities that banks must set aside in deposits with the BSP which they cannot lend out, or where available through reserve-eligible government securities.
+Changes in reserve requirements have a significant effect on money supply in the banking system, making them a powerful means of liquidity management by the BSP.